RAIRLab/EG-Theorem-Proving-in-PMH/README.md

 Assumes that the reader has no knowledge of Propositional Calculus and no knowledge of any Existential Graphs beforehand.

 Made with [mdBook](https://github.com/rust-lang/mdBook).

+# Testing Your Changes Locally!

+Install rust, cargo and mdbook.
+Then, run "mdbook build" in the **root directory** and ensure the message "Running the html backend" appears.